Alumni

 Max Jakob Fölster: The Imperial Collection of the Former Han and the Origins of Philology in China: A Study of the Bielu, Qilüe and Hanshu Yiwenzhi

-Currently: Researcher, Max Weber Stiftung
+Previously: Researcher, Max Weber Stiftung

 The imperial library of the Former Han dynasty (206 BCE–9 CE) is the first collection about there is substantial information in form of a catalog.
 This is the Yiwenzhi chapter of the Hanshu, the dynastic history compiled by Ban Gu (32–92).
 As is well known this catalog goes back to two earlier sources, the Bielu and the Qilüe, which originate from the collation project started in 26 BCE.
 This grand project was not only about making an inventory, but also encompassed producing editions of the different texts.
 In the beginning the project was headed by Liu Xiang (79–8 BCE), who wrote editorial reports on each of the edited texts, all of these reports are believed to have been brought together in the Bielu.
 After Liu Xiang’s death the work was continued by his son Liu Xin (ca. 50 BCE–23 CE), who summarized the reports in the Qilüe, which Ban Gu indicates as his direct source.
 The Bielu and the Qilüe have only come down to us in fragments.
 The present work brings together all extant fragments as well as the Yiwenzhi in translation for the first time.